Most of the time, we get angry or bitter because we don’t get our way; Pride kills joy, surrender your rights!

 Right to be respected

 We expect people to respect us, especially when we possess a position of pride.
-People cussed spat and hit Jesus.
-He did nothing.
+Jews spat and mocked Jesus; He did nothing.
 (Mark 14:65)

 “God opposes the proud but gives grace to the humble.”